jimburton/CI646-LC/README.md

 for `p` and some other λ expressions for `x` and `y` (or just the atoms `x` and `y`, as these are legitimate λ expressions) then reduce the expression as far as you can.

+After you solve the problems below switch to the `solution` branch of this repository to see my solutions.

 1. Write a λ expression equivalent to logical negation, or `not`.
 That is, `not true` returns `false` and `not false` returns `true`.
 The argument to `not`, say `p`, can be reduced to a Church Boolean, so `not` is a λ function that takes two